 - Shampoos with harsh chemicals

-Using shampoos that are too strong for your baby’s skin or failing to rinse your baby’s head thoroughly after shampooing may also cause dry scalp.
+This is one of the most common cause of dry scalp.
+Using shampoos with chemicals that are too strong for your baby’s skin or failing to rinse your baby’s head thoroughly after shampooing may also cause dry scalp.

 - Presence of maternal hormones